AOS55/FlyerEnv/docs/index.md

-# Welcome to [flyer-env](https://github.com/Farama-Foundation/FlyerEnv)'s documentation!
+# Welcome to [FlyerEnv](https://github.com/AOS55/FlyerEnv)'s documentation!

-This project contains a collection of environments for *guidance, navigation and control* in fixed-wing aircraft
+This project contains a collection of environments for *guidance, navigation and control* in aerial vehicles.

 The purpose of this documentation is to provide:

 1. a {ref}`quick start guide <quickstart>` describing the environments and customization options.
-2. a {ref}`detailed description <user_guide>` describing core project components and guide to contributing.
+2. a {ref}`detailed description <user_guide>` describing core project components and a guide to contributing.

 (index-how-to-cite-this-work)=